 Rune Christiansen is a Norwegian poet and novelist.
 One of Norway’s most important literary writers, he is the author of more than 20 books of fiction, poetry, and nonfiction.
 He has won many prestigious awards, including the 2014 Brage Prize for his bestselling novel, The Loneliness in Lydia Erneman’s Life.
 Fanny and the Mystery in the Grieving Forest was shortlisted for the same prize and published in English by Book*hug Press in 2019.
 He is also a professor of creative writing.
 Christiansen lives just outside of Oslo, Norway.

 Kari Dickson is a literary translator.
 She translates from Norwegian, and her work includes literary fiction, children’s books, theatre, and nonfiction.
-In 2019, Book*hug Press published her translation of Rune Christiansen’s Fanny and the Mystery in Grieving Forest, and, in 2021, her co-translation of Mona Høvring’s Because Venus Crossed an Alpine Violet The Day I Was Born.
+In 2019, Book*hug Press published her translation of Rune Christiansen’s Fanny and the Mystery in the Grieving Forest, and, in 2021, her co-translation of Mona Høvring’s Because Venus Crossed an Alpine Violet on the Day that I Was Born.
 She is also an occasional tutor in Norwegian language, literature and translation at the University of Edinburgh, and has worked with the British Centre for Literary Translation (BCLT) and the National Centre for Writing.
 Dickson lives in Edinburgh, Scotland.